jebusfx/wavprocessing/README.md

 # wavprocessing

-The following operations can be donde to 16 bit wav files:
+The following operations can be applied to 16 bit wav files:

 1. Amplify
 2. Diminish